gansheer/camel-dashboard-operator/README.md

 camel-app-sb        Running                   Error          docker.io/squakez/db-app-sb:1.0        1          Spring-Boot - 3.4.3 (4.11.0)
 ```

-The `App` are polled every minute by default.
+The `CamelApp` are polled every minute by default.
 It should be enough in most cases, as the project is really a dashboard and not a proper monitoring tool.
 However, you can change this configuration if you want a more or less reactive polling.
 You can configure this value both at operator level (which would affect all the applications) or at single application level.

 ### Operator level